 At AMERICAN HERITAGE Chocolate, we celebrate chocolate’s fascinating global story.
 With its origins in the Americas, chocolate has traveled the world and changed how people experience food and life.
 To share this entertaining history with the youth of the United States, we are offering a FREE copy of our educator’s guide, “Great Moments in World History: Global stories where chocolate sparked discovery, innovation, and imagination!” to teachers in the DC area.

 This guide was created in conjunction with National Geographic Kids, which worked with our very own chocolate historian to bring to life the sweet moments throughout world history where chocolate played a role.
-History can’t be boring when viewed through the lense of chocolate!
+History can’t be boring when viewed through the lens of chocolate!

 So, whether you’re an educator or a chocolate lover or both, come down to Nationals Park for Opera in the Outfield on Saturday, September 29th!
 Gates open at 5pm, and the performance of The Barber of Seville begins at 7pm.
 Be sure to get there early to claim your copy of the National Geographic educator’s guide, and of course, a sample of AMERICAN HERITAGE Chocolate.